visionquilt.org

 Chloe Armstead

-Chloe Armstead is a student at Oakland Technical High School, currently in their Race, Policy and Law Academy studying racial justice, police brutality, and the prison system.
+Chloe Armstead is a sophomore at UC Santa Barbara.
+At Oakland Tech High School she was in their Race, Policy and Law Academy studying racial justice, police brutality, and the prison system.
 Chloe was raised in Oakland, California and has participated in many volunteer opportunities throughout the community.
 From the age of 4, she went to an art summer camp and eventually became a counselor in training from the age of 11 to 15.
 Starting in elementary school, Chloe fed the homeless twice a year and continued that work for seven years.
 In 2019, she was an intern for Alameda County Judge Charles Smiley.
-Currently, Chloe is an intern for Vision Quilt, promoting Vision Quilt’s work through social media and helping to organize three youth-led conferences as part of the Oakland Frontline Healers.
-Each conference addresses one of these key issues: Covid safety, mental health and academic needs, violence prevention and restorative justice.
+Chloe was an intern for Vision Quilt promoting Vision Quilt’s work through social media and helping to organize youth-led conferences as part of the Oakland Frontline Healers.
+Each conference addressed one of these key issues: Covid safety, mental health and academic needs, violence prevention and restorative justice.

 Julia Cordover